object:Ann Marsden's wedding dress

 Significance statement

-The empire line dress is typical of the styling of this period when fine, almost translucent fabrics were popular in contrast to the richer, more elaborate silk brocades of the 18th century.
+The simple empire line dress is typical of the styling of this period when fine, almost translucent fabrics were popular in contrast to the richer, more elaborate silk brocades of the 18th century.
 This minimal, pastel coloured and often revealing neoclassical style was current from 1790 until the 1820s.

 Author: Lindie Ward, 24th November 2009.